There's never a good time for injuries, but the Detroit Red Wings

 If it seems like most of the team is battling some sort of injury, it's because that's the case for almost half the active roster right now.
 The latest to go down is starting goalie Jimmy Howard

 (groin strain), who won't be making the road trip to play against the Philadelphia Flyers

 on Tuesday night along with Red Wings captain Nicklas Lidstrom

 (ankle), star center Pavel Datsyuk

 (groin), forward Patrick Eaves

 (wrist) and Jakub Kindl

-Howard, who still sports a bandage on the broken right index finger that kept him out for eight games, now has an injury that flared up in the first period of Sunday's 2-1 home loss to the Chicago Blackhawks
+Howard, who still sports a bandage on the broken right index finger that kept him out for eight games, now has the groin injury that flared up in the first period of Sunday's 2-1 home loss to the Chicago Blackhawks

 "It's nothing serious and it's still day-to-day," said Howard, who made five starts after returning from the finger injury. "[We] got ultrasound on the injury and nothing really serious showed.
 [I'll] just get treatment here and get back as soon as possible.
 Nothing major showed."